GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

 Page served from: { name of your VM }
 ```

+> [!NOTE]
-> **Note** It might take up to 15 minutes to access the HTTP Load Balancer.
+> It might take up to 15 minutes to access the HTTP Load Balancer.
 In the meantime, you might get a 404 or 502 error.
 Keep trying until you see the page load.

 ### Success Criteria